Protect against downloading malware from an infected external

 client or placing malware on an external server from an infected

 data center server.
-Create allow rules for applications required
+Whitelist applications required for business

 IP addresses.
 For each rule, configure

 Log at Session

 up Log Forwarding to track and analyze rule violations.

 example restricts the applications and destinations for internet-to-data-center

 similar rules for traffic from the internet to other server groups

 (if allowed) and other applications.
 Make each rule specific to

 limit access to only the required applications and servers.